Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/site-templates/nginx-configs.md

 {% include always_reprovision.html %}

-## A Standard WordPress Nginx Configuration
+## An Example VVV WordPress Nginx Configuration

 For most WordPress sites, this NGINX configuration in `provision/vvv-nginx.conf` will suffice: